in my opinion at least.

 V V Brown is a very overlooked artist in my opinion.
 Both of her albums have been very different from one another and very fresh and orginal.
-She has her own unique style and look and her lyrics are both very imaginative and fun at the same time.
+She has her own unique style and her lyrics are both very imaginative and fun.
 I just can’t figure out why she hasn’t made it really big yet.
-She has everything going for her she’s a brilliant live performer, she writes her own material and she is absolutely stunningly beautiful too.
-Whatever the case though she will always be one of my favorites and hopefully one day she will get her due.
+She has everything going for her.
+She’s a brilliant live performer, she writes her own material and she is absolutely stunningly beautiful too.
+Whatever the case though she will always be one of my favourites and hopefully one day she will get her due.

 7/ Emeli Sande